dmitriilezine/AzureSecurityBootCamp/labs/day2-labs/day2-vm-encryption.md

 ## Check AKV for secret material related to ADE

-1. In AKV, see if you have access to the Secrets or Keys.
-Why not?
+1. **In AKV, see if you have access to the Secrets or Keys.
+Why not?**
-2. Grant yourself access to the Secrets and Keys.
-Why is it possible for you to do this?
+2. **Grant yourself access to the Secrets and Keys.
+Why is it possible for you to do this?**
-3. How many secrets are present?
+3. **How many secrets are present?**
-4. How many keys are present?
+4. **How many keys are present?**

 ## Encrypt Application Server (AS1) VM
-In the Cloud Shell run the following code.
+In the Cloud Shell run the following code:

 	$rgName = 'alias-ADELAB'
 	$vmName = 'AS1'